Agrover112/Notes-App/README.md

 # Notes-App
-A simple basic notes app built using PHP and MySQL
+A simple basic notes app built using PHP and MySQL.

 ## Features
 - Add a note